morlandi/django-encrypted-json-fields/README.md

 ## Overridding the Crypter

-All functions responsible for encryption/decryption now accept an optional `crypter` parameter which, when supplied, is used instead of `FIELD_ENCRYPTION_KEY`:
+All functions responsible for encryption/decryption now accept an optional `crypter` parameter which, when supplied, is used instead of `EJF_ENCRYPTION_KEYS`:

     - def encrypt_str(s, crypter=None)
     - def decrypt_str(t, crypter=None)